Harsh5550/Incubyte-Chandrayaan3/README.md

 Make sure to take an incremental approach and show it in the commits Keep your code clean, readable, and modularized
-Do not throw exceptions/handle cases for invalid arguments Things To Keep In Mind
+Do not throw exceptions/handle cases for invalid arguments
-Host your solution on a public GitHub/GitLab repository Follow best practices for TDD.
-Watch this video to understand TDD better Commit your changes frequently to show how your code evolves with every step of TDD We encourage you to use the programming language and tools you feel most comfortable with Do not rush, take your time, we want to see your best work!
-Send us the link to your repo once you’re happy with what you’ve done